0xPARC/0xparc-intro-book/src/kzg.typ

 === Trusted calculation

-To set up the KZG commitment scheme, a trusted party needs to pick a secret scalar $s in FF_p$ and publishes
+To set up the KZG commitment scheme, a trusted party needs to pick a secret scalar $s in FF_q$ and publishes
 $ [s^0], [s^1], ..., [s^N] $
 for some large $N$.
 This means anyone can evaluate $[P(s)]$ for any given polynomial $P$.